ssc-spc-ccoe-cei/gcp-documentation/Architecture/Repository Structure.md

     - [Hydration Process](#hydration-process)
   - [Versioning](#versioning)

+TODO: content to be updated and/or moved to design doc

 ## Repos Definitions and Roles

 SSC adopted the [monorepo](https://monorepo.tools/) structure for repositories.
 Monorepos are great for managing multiple solutions inside a single repository.